GracieZh/FlightTrack/README.md

 ## Setup
 ### Prerequisites
+- Install PostgreSQL
-- Install PostgreSQL and Python 3.11.4
+- Install Python (the app was built with version 3.11.4)
 - Set up ssh on your laptop/pc (or download a zip)

 ### PostgreSQL DB Setup and Backend Configuration